sumit-cispl/exercise/README.md

 # exercise
 you can use this repo to do some exercise

-Changes done by sumit jha
+Changes done by sumit jha checking

+Using test branch